-- Fourth, depending on the employee category of the individual being checked, the contractor provides the report to the Office of the Provost (faculty and academic appointees), the cognizant Dean’s Office (postdoctoral researchers), HR (staff and volunteers), or the Youth Program Coordinator (students employees and student volunteers).
+- Fourth, depending on the employee category of the individual being checked, the contractor provides the report to the Office of the Provost (faculty and academic appointees), the cognizant Dean’s Office (postdoctoral researchers), HR (staff and volunteers), or Enrollment and Student Advancement (student employees).

 - Fifth, the office that receives the report evaluates the information to determine whether the individual should be excluded from the youth serving program.
 NOTE: Having a felony conviction does not preclude working in a youth serving program.
 Rather, the office that receives the report, in consultation with the Office of Legal Counsel and the Youth Program Coordinator (if necessary), considers the relevance of the criminal history to the youth serving role, including a case-by-case assessment of various factors like the nature and circumstances surrounding the offense, the conviction’s temporal proximity, any recidivism, and any relationship between the conduct that resulted in the conviction and the role in the youth serving program.

-- Finally, the background check report is maintained in a confidential file separate from the employee’s personnel file and/or separate from any student file.
+- Finally, the background check report is maintained in a confidential file separate from the employee’s personnel file.
 Any employee who makes an unauthorized disclosure of background check information is subject to disciplinary action up to and including termination of employment.

 In addition, the timing, process, and use of criminal history information is subject to significant legal compliance obligations, and thus all screening will be conducted, and all information and results will be used, only in accordance with applicable law.